TARANjee/TARANjee/README.md

 - 👋 Hi, I’m @Taranjeet
-- 👀 I’m interested in Web App development,mobile App development .
+- 👀 I’m interested in Web App development and mobile App development.
-- 🌱 I’m currently learning reactjs,react native,mern stack etc
+- 🌱 I’m currently learning and working on reactjs,react native,mern stack etc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
   Instagram: https://www.instagram.com/tjsingh47/